NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

             type uint32;
             description "The specific id to sync with";
             tailf: info "Request a specific id";
         }
+        leaf oddeven-alloc {
+            description "allocate even or odd or default id based on the input.
+If default is given legacy ID allocation will be done";
+            type enumeration {
+                enum "default";
+                enum "even";
+                enum "odd";
+            }
+            default "default";
+        }
         container method {
             choice method {